pavanjoshi914/Blog/_posts/GSoC/2021-07-04-gsoc-coding-period-week3-4.md

 It was the beginning of completing my work on the remaining major modules.
 Some of the modules like ```logix``` took 500 lines of code changes.

-It was quite hard to understand and get familiar with whole codebase in so less time.
-Unfamiliar modules took an ample amount of time (😧) in understanding Ruby code and JavaScript based logic along with running quality I18n processes on them.
+It was quite hard to understand and get familiar with part of codebase I haven't visited before.
+Unfamiliar modules took an ample amount of time in understanding Ruby code and JavaScript based logic along with running quality I18n processes on them.

  1. <strong>Working with modules</strong>

       *  This week I completed my work in 6 major modules along with provisional completion of the remaining 7 modules.
-Testing and experimentation will be carried in upcoming weeks before the final deployment to the CircuitVerse Servers.
+      *  Testing and experimentation will be carried in upcoming weeks before the final deployment to the CircuitVerse Servers.

  2. <strong>Working with gems</strong>

-       *  I also had a strong hand on understanding the structure of different gems such as ***devise***, ***activerecord error messages***, ***commentator***, ***activity notifications***, ***mailers***, ***paginators*** etc. I also got introduced with the awesome gem ```MailCatcher``` which can catch mails send locally and can show us direct results.
+       * I also had a strong hand on understanding the structure of different gems such as ***devise***, ***activerecord error messages***, ***commentator***, ***activity notifications***, ***mailers***, ***paginators*** etc.
+       * I also got introduced with the awesome gem ```MailCatcher``` which can catch mails send locally and can show us direct results.

 At the end of this week, I finally completed my major work on all 23 modules which is a single modules on its own 💠 3 PRs merged and current two under review.